hanami/guides/content/v2.2/introduction/building-a-web-app.md

 In addition to our books index, we also want to provide an endpoint for viewing the details of a particular book.

-Let's specify a `/books/:id` request that renders a book for a given ID, or returns 404 if there's no book for with the given ID.
+Let's specify a `/books/:id` request that renders a book for a given ID, or returns 404 if there's no book for with the ID.

 ```ruby
 # spec/features/books/show_spec.rb